 Stuck at the bottom of the social ladder at pretty much the lowest level of people at school who aren’t paid to be here, Maya Van Wagenen decided to begin a unique social experiment: spend the school year following a 1950s popularity guide, written by former teen model Betty Cornell.

-13. Strange Fire by Tommy Wallach
+13. Strange Weather by Joe Hill

 19. Tool of War by Paolo Bacigalupi